Me in Moscow, April 2003

 University and College Service:

-Member of the successful search committee appointed by the university provost to find a new dean for the College of Journalism.
-Summer, fall and winter 2008.
+Member of search committees appointed by the university provost to find a new dean for the College of Journalism, 2008 and again in 2011-‘12.

-Member of the successful search committee appointed by the dean to find a Knight visiting professor in digital innovation.
+Member (co-chair) of a successful search committee appointed by the dean to find a Knight visiting professor in digital innovation.
 Spring 2008.

 Member of the University of Maryland blog and wiki committee, meeting in 2006-2007 to select tools for use by university professors.